mdabdulripon/dice-game/README.md

-# It is mainly DOM Manipulation
+# It Is Mainly DOM Manipulation

 ## DICE GAME RULES:
 - [x] The game has 2 players, playing in rounds